|

 them had made big profits out of that war.
 Mosley’s ‘socialistic imperialism’ was his response to all that.

-Then you would ask,
+Then you would ask, but why

-and the working man?
+the working man?
 The answer to these questions can best be explained in terms of Mosley’s social background (a sixth

 baronet, a baronetcy going back to the English Civil War on the side of the Royalists) and the class in which he moved.
 Standing